Kjili/boardgame-quickrules/everdell.rst

   | always replaced from the bag
   | only return used train cards to the bag if the bag is empty

-Tickets
-  may not be used to move the frog ambassador, big critter or permanent workers

-Reserved cards
-  reserved cards do not count as part of the Meadow, Station cards or hand cards
+Mistwood
+^^^^^^^^

 Nightweave
-^^^^^^^^^^

   | can be used as an opponent in solo and 2-player games
   | she is the starting player
   | she has no hand limit and her hand is hidden
   | when adding cards to her hand, always shuffle it
   | she does not gain or loose resources, cards or points when placing workers
   | she ignores costs when playing cards
   | she gains one point per card whenever you have to give her cards (and the cards)
   | she gains as many cards into her hand instead of resources when you have to give her those (but no points), discard the resources
   | she gains point tokens if you have to give her those
   | she ignores all texts on locations and on cards she plays (e.g. she can play copies of uniques), the fool is the only exception (she will play it into your city if she can, else discard it as an action)

 Nightweave Turn
 """""""""""""""